ajacquey/contspy/README.md

     After publishing, people can install your package with
     ```
-    pip3 install pyfoobar
+    pip3 install contspy
     ```

 ### Testing

-To run the pyfoobar unit tests, check out this repository and type
+To run the contspy unit tests, check out this repository and type
 ```
 pytest
 ```

 ### License

-pyfoobar is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+contspy is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).